caiiiycuk/js-dos/v7/docs/node.md

 :::info

-emulators package does not use exports system.
+emulators package does not use export system.
 It injects itself into global object.
 `pathPrefix` is used to locate wasm files it relative to `require` path.

 :::